 The resources listed below are not exhaustive or limited to victims who wish to make an official report or participate in an institutional hearing, police investigation or criminal prosecution.
-However, in cases where a victim wishes to maintain complete confidentiality, the victim should review carefully Section IV above related to the limits on the College's ability to maintain confidentiality.
+However, in cases where a victim wishes to maintain complete confidentiality, the victim should review carefully Section A "Reporting Confidentially" below related to the limits on the College's ability to maintain confidentiality.